T206 Honus Wagner Card: The Holy Grail of Baseball Cards

 At the time of production, Wagner played baseball at an elite level and was sought after by many brands seeking to use his likeness.

-The T206 Honus Wagner card story is folklore, but the summary goes something like this.
-The American Tobacco Company started producing the Wagner card early in their production run in 1909 but soon stopped making the card.
+The T206 Honus Wagner card story is folklore, but the summary goes something like this: The American Tobacco Company started producing the Wagner card early in its production run in 1909 but soon stopped making it.

-Many believe this was due to a cease and desist from Honus Wagner, ordering ATC to remove the card from the set.
+Many believe this was due to a cease and desist order from Honus Wagner, who ordered ATC to remove the card from the set.

 Some advanced T206 collectors, such as Olbermann, have argued that Wagner’s withholding of consent had less to do with an anti-smoking bias than money.
 These critics of the anti-smoking thesis note that Wagner was featured in advertisements for tobacco products (including cigars) leading up to 1909, and was an admitted user of chewing tobacco.
 From this, they conclude that Wagner’s pronouncements about moral objections to cigarette smoking were themselves, excuse the pun, a “smoke screen.” – Scott Reader, Inside T206